igibek/hackmachine/README.md

 1. In Kali you can change your MAC address

+## Exploitation tools

+1. weevely - generate the PHP reverse shell script for file inclusion vulnerabilities.
+By default comes with KALI.

 ## Windows

 1. nishang - is a framework and collection of scripts and payloads which enables usage of PowerShell for offensive security, penetration testing and red teaming.
 Nishang is useful during all phases of penetration testing.
 [Github link](https://github.com/samratashok/nishang)